-The state purchases a policy for foreign liability.
+SOU purchases a policy for foreign liability.
 Foreign liability covers any liability the university incurs when its officers, employees, or agents travel to foreign countries.
 The insurance provides broad coverage for bodily injury and property damage, foreign automobile liability for bodily injury and property damage, medical payments for accidents, fire legal liability coverage for real property, and employee benefits liability.
 Foreign liability does not cover professional liability or contractual liability.
-Repatriation coverage includes medical evacuation of state employees to the nearest good medical facility and, in the event of death, return of the state employee's body to the United States.
-Some foreign countries are excluded by the state's policy; in those cases, the state is self-insured for this exposure.
+Repatriation coverage includes medical evacuation of employees to the nearest good medical facility and, in the event of death, return of the employee's body to the United States.
+Some foreign countries are excluded by the policy; in those cases, the state is self-insured for this exposure.

 Provided by SAIF Corporation as mandated by statute, workers' compensation covers the occupational injuries or diseases of state employees.
 Workers who are injured in the course and scope of their duties must complete a form 801 to apply for this coverage.
-These forms can be obtained from the university Workers' Compensation Coordinator in the Human Resource Office.
+These forms can be obtained from the HR Coordinator in the Human Resource Office.
 Claims must be filed within 72 hours of the injury.
 Claims resulting in immediate hospitalization or death must be reported to Oregon OSHA within 24 hours of the accident.

 The university is covered for the loss of state money or property directly caused by an employee's dishonest or fraudulent act.
 You must report every loss or situation to the Risk Coordinator that may result in loss immediately after discovery.
 The Risk Coordinator must notify RMD and the Secretary of State.